 You’re right.
 Active learning typically forces teachers to reduce the amount of content that can reasonably be covered in a given class period.
-Because students are more closely and carefully engaging with the material, they’re more likely to ask questions.
-Those questions take time.
+Because students are more closely and carefully engaging with the material, they’re more likely to notice what they don’t understand and to ask questions Those questions take time.
 Things can get delayed.

 This is why you need to determine what is critical and what is not critical to teach.
 One way to do this is by using the Test-Teach-Test method, which many of the lesson plans on this site incorporate.